-Lincolnshire is proud to have welcomed more than 1,000 Ukrainians since the launch of the Homes for Ukraine scheme earlier this year, with hosts offering temporary accommodation across the county.
+Lincolnshire is proud to have welcomed more than 1,200 Ukrainians since the launch of the Homes for Ukraine scheme in March 2022, with hosts offering temporary accommodation across the county.

 Cllr Richard Wright, Leader of North Kesteven District Council and Lincolnshire representative on the East Midlands Migration Board, said: “The generosity shown so far by Lincolnshire hosts, opening their homes to those fleeing the war in Ukraine, has been extremely heartening.
 We want to offer them our sincere thanks in offering their guests such a warm welcome to our county.”

 Ukraine Family Scheme

 The Government guidance on the Ukraine Family Scheme can be found on gov.uk.
 This allows refugees to live with their family members already settled in the UK.

 Find out all about the Homes for Ukraine scheme, including FAQs and how to register your interest.